-The work environment can be defined as the environment in which people work, including the physical and behavioral environments, work profile and culture.
+The work environment can be defined as the environment in which people work.
+That includes the physical and behavioral environments, work profile and culture.
 Each aspect is interrelated and affects the overall performance and productivity of employees.
-It is the quality of the work environment that has the greatest impact on the employee’s level of motivation and subsequently, performance.
+It is the quality of the work environment that has the greatest impact on the employee’s level of motivation and performance.

 With employees spending such a large proportion of their lives at work, a displeasing work environment can decrease employee performance.
 Hence, healthy surroundings at work are important for employee productivity and make good business sense.
-A study by Robert Half International found that the work environment provided by businesses is the most important factor in employee satisfaction, and that more than one-third of workers would reject a perfect job if the work environment was not one in which they could thrive.
+A study by Robert Half International found that the work environment is the most important factor in employee satisfaction.
+Also, that more than one-third of workers would reject a perfect job if the work environment was not one in which they could thrive.

 While negativity is contagious, so is positivity.
 When employees are happy, satisfied and engaged, they are much more likely to do a better job, perform tasks effectively, make fewer mistakes and influence others to perform similarly.
 The odds are, if employees communicate well with each other and managers communicate well with employees, the workplace will be more productive.
 An inviting, comfortable physical environment also enhances the positive energy in the workplace, increasing productivity and success.

 The effects of the work environment on employee wellbeing